sjmf/ng2-stompjs-demo/README.md

 feel like I've learned a lot it's possible that I've messed up somewhere.
 Raise an issue and let me know!

+## Licence

+MIT Licence.
+Essentially: do what you like with it, but give credit if credit's due, and it's not my fault if this code eats your product/machine/whatever.